hkspm-yp/Astro-e-calendar/README.md

 #        list_moon_phases
         )
  ```
 Only the data of seasonal points will be generated.
-Do remember to delete the "+" if the comment line is the last line.
+Remember to delete the "+" if the comment line is the last line.

-To generate event list of another year, simply change the variable  ```year``` .
+To generate a list of events of another year, simply change the variable  ```year``` .

 ```python
 HKT = timezone('Asia/Hong_Kong')